Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Suns vs. Clippers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Los Angeles Clippers are 7.5-point underdogs heading into Game 4 of the opening round of the NBA Playoffs against the Phoenix Suns at Crypto.com Arena on Saturday, starting at 3:30 PM ET on TNT, BSSC, and BSAZ.
-The Suns have a 2-1 series lead.
-The matchup has an over/under set at 225.5 points.
+The Phoenix Suns are 12.5-point favorites heading into a decisive Game 5 of the opening round of the NBA Playoffs against the Los Angeles Clippers at Footprint Center on Tuesday, starting at 10:00 PM ET on TNT, BSAZ, and BSSC.
+The Suns have a 3-1 series lead.
+The over/under is 223.5 in the matchup.

 Suns vs. Clippers Odds & Info